dfoderick/tape-recorder/README.md

 Tape Recorder could be used any time detail data is filtered, processed, grouped or summarized.
 Capturing the execution path between the data points is key.

 There is obviously a lot of hand waving here.
-Writing applications that are fully attestable is difficult, but we see that it is possible.
+Writing applications that are fully attestable is difficult, but Tape Recorder shows that it is possible.

 # Tape Recorder Attestations
 Tape Recorder code has this basic structure.
 Lets call them attestations.